MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

 The high-level steps in module 4 are as follows:

-- Create a dataflow to load data from a odata source into a lakehouse
+- Create a dataflow to load data from an odata source into a lakehouse
 - Add a query to the dataflow to filter the data based on the output destination
-- (optional) re-load data using notebooks and pipelines
+- (optional) reload data using notebooks and pipelines

 [!INCLUDE [df-preview-warning](includes/data-factory-preview-warning.md)]